 - Attend an information session (this is compulsory for all students wishing to undertake an exchange program)

-- Access the application form, complete all sections, print off and sign the application.
+- Access the online application portal, complete all sections, print off and sign the application.
 You can save the application and return back to it at a later time

 - Print the Study Plan (PDF 125 KB, 8p) read thoroughly what is required to complete the Study Plan